soumendrak/hashnode/ckzefmpyh06keabs1g4po02kt.md

 - Thanks for your time.
 Please check out the game here: https://sr.soumendrak.com As always, please provide your valuable feedback.
 - Check out other versions of the Wordle in [Wordles of the World](https://rwmpelstilzchen.gitlab.io/wordles/) and in [Wordle Alternatives](https://aloneonahill.com/blog/wordle-alternatives/)

+## 🙏🏼 Acknowledgements

+- [Arunmozhi](https://twitter.com/tecoholic) from Tamil-Wordle to share the diacritics merging code snippet.
+- [Hannah Park et al.](https://www.linkedin.com/in/hannahpark1000/) for starting and maintaining the base[https://github.com/hannahcode/wordle] of the repository above this foundation the codebase has been built.
+- [Dr. Aviseka Acharya](https://twitter.com/aviseka) for all the inspiration and support throughout.
+- [Saswata Debadutta](https://twitter.com/pureodiasaswata) et al for making the logo and providing ideas on upgrading the UX.
+- All the alpha testers who have tested the website before public release and provided their suggestions for improvement.
+- The launch audience of Twitter space, who have provided instant feedback.
+- The players who post their gameplay results, motivate other Odias to play, report bugs, and provide valuable feedback to us.

 <!-- Citation -->
 <hr>